A new form of QCD coherence for multiple soft emissions using Glauber-SCET: Color space notation

 with analogous relations for the QCD fields.
 We will also use $T_g$ to refer to matrices in adjoint representation.
 In general, unless explicitly stated, the representation associated with the collinear gluon field ${\cal B}_{n_i\perp}^{\mu A}$ will be adjoint.

 At leading power, the soft gluons will always be produced from the soft Wilson lines contained in the operator $O_s(\{n_i\})$:

-where $n_q$ is the number of outgoing (incoming) collinear quark (anti-quark) fields, $n_{\bar q}$ is the number of outgoing (incoming) collinear anti-quark (quark) fields, and $n_g$ is the number of gluon fields present in the operator $O_{n,\Gamma}$.
+where $n_{\chi}$ ($n_{\overline \chi}$) is the number of collinear quark/anti-quark fields (field conjugates), and $n_g$ is the number of gluon fields present in the operator $O_{n,\Gamma}$.
 The subscript $+$ and $-$ denotes attachments to quarks and anti-quarks, respectively.
-The Wilson lines ${\cal S}_{n_k}$ corresponding to gluon fields are expressed in the adjoint representation.
-We will clarify the path dependence of the Wilson lines for incoming and outgoing collinear fields shortly.
+One can further distinguish between direction of the Wilson lines as incoming or outgoing.
+For incoming and outgoing collinear quark fields, we have respectively